Are some of your ESL teaching books gathering dust on your bookshelf?

 Peterson discusses verbs, connectors, idioms, general news articles, sport articles and business articles in each well-crafted chapter.
 A free, downloadable version, specifically for the Japanese learner is also available here.

 Building communication into your lessons is an excellent approach for all ESL students, however, even more essential for your intermediate level students.
 Jeff Hadfield’s ESL Teaching book, “Intermediate Communication Games” is a perfect ESL teaching resource to fill a gap on your bookshelf.
 Published by Pearson, this ESL book will challenge and lift your intermediate students to the next level of their ESL learning.

 Hadfield compiled a great list of communication games and activities that will easily fit into any students’ communicative abilities.
 “Intermediate Communication Games” contains wonderful guidelines for each activity with helpful teacher notes to assist you while you are crafting your lesson as well as during.
 There are also several worksheets available in the book to help your students develop in each activity as they learn and build the communication experience and knowledge they will need in real world scenarios.

 This ESL teaching book is on the pricey side, however, it contains material useful for your intermediate students hungry for more communication practice and skills.
-New, this book is available on Amazon for $135 and there are plenty of used copies floating around the web for half the new sales price.

 Stephen Seifert is a writer, editor, professor of English and adventurer.
 With over 7 years of teaching experience to students worldwide, he enjoys the many aspects of culture and traditions different from his own.
 Stephen continues his search for writing inspiration, boldly enjoying life to the fullest.